Ghana travel guide

 There has been an increase in petty crime, like pick pocketing, bag snatching and opportunistic theft on certain roads in Accra.
 The main areas of risk highlighted by the police are: Graphic Road, George Walker Bush Highway, Accra Mall Roundabout, Awundome Cemetary Road, Pokuase-Amasaman Road, La Beach area and Teshie-Nungua Road.
 You should be especially vigilant in these areas; keep windows up and vehicle doors locked.

 If you’re unlucky enough to be caught up in an armed robbery, you should immediately comply with the attackers’ demands.
 Those who have suffered injury or worse during such attacks have been perceived as not complying fully or quickly enough.
-The vast majority of those who endure such attacks, and follow this advice, do so without lasting physical harm.

 Most armed robberies occur at night though some incidents have happened during daytime.
 Be vigilant and drive with doors locked.